dartavion/gulp-angular-testing/README.md

-# Very simple project to gain experience using webpack with angular, angular-material, less and testing
+# Simple project to gain exposure using webpack with angular, angular-material, less and testing

 ## Technologies used
 * [Webpack](https://webpack.github.io/) - build using commonjs